usc-psychsim/rddl2psychsim/README.md

 ### Action Legality

-One special type of constraints in the `state-action-constraints` allows defining legality conditions for actions:
+One special type of constraints in the `state-action-constraints` or `action-preconditions` sections allows defining legality conditions for actions:

 - For non-parameterized actions, this can be achieved through *implication* expressions in the form: `action => legality_expression`.
 For example, if `act => p <= 1;` is provided in the constraints section, then action `act` will be legal *iff* feature `p` is less than or equal to 1
 - Similarly, for parameterized actions, one can define constraints in the form `forall_{?o: obj}[ action(?o) => legality_expresion ];`